 Exams with Online Proctoring

 UW-Extension’s Independent Learning program utilizes a remote proctoring service called Examity to ensure the security and validity of online exams in many of our courses.
-If your D2L course uses Examity, access our Examity Quick Guide for Students or our Examity Overview video below to review and verify computer requirements, set up your Examity profile, and schedule and take your course exams.
+If your online course uses Examity, access the appropriate resources below for D2L or Canvas to review and verify computer requirements, set up your Examity profile, and schedule and take your course exams.

 - If you encounter any technical issues while setting up your Examity profile, scheduling or taking your proctored exam, your first point of contact should be UW Independent Learning Technical Support.